What are the differences between "open-" and "closed-" heart operations?

 After Surgery

 In general, problems that can be corrected without the use of heart-lung bypass support may involve a shorter hospitalization and recovery time.
-Clearly, the length of recovery will depend partly on potential complications that may arise and partly on the health of the patient before surgery.
-A six- to eight-week recovery period is not uncommon.
-Nutrition is a critical component of this recovery period as well.
+The length of recovery will depend partly on potential complications that may arise and on the health of the patient before surgery.
+A six- to eight-week recovery period is common.
+Nutrition is a critical component of the recovery period.

-Often children are discharged home on some medications.
-Typically, these include diuretics (water pills) and sometimes other heart medications.
-The dosage of these medications will be adjusted when you follow-up with your surgeon and cardiologist.
+Often, children are discharged home on some medicines.
+Typically, these include diuretics (water pills) and sometimes other heart medicines.
+The dosage of these medications will be adjusted when you follow up with your surgeon and cardiologist.
 Most patients are seen within 10 to 14 days after discharge.
 We will provide you with a set of instructions before your discharge to guide you on your child's medicines and postoperative care.
 We will teach you how to assess the wounds and what problems to look for.

 You should use common sense when your child is discharged home.
 Sick people should not visit for the first few days.
 Good and frequent hand washing is critical, especially before examining the wound.
 The wound should be kept clean and dry for the first couple of weeks.
 Generally, we recommend avoiding immunizations within the first six to eight weeks after surgery.

 Finally, as with any surgical incision, a rest period helps ensure good wound healing.
-There will be a period of time when activity will be somewhat restricted to help with healing.
+There will be a period when activity will be somewhat restricted to help with healing.